IPRAVESHKUMAR/White-Wine-Quality-Prediction/README.md

 # Wine Quality Prediction using Support Vector Machine

 This project aims to predict the quality of white wine based on various chemical properties using Support Vector Machine (SVM) as a classifier.
-The dataset used for this project is sourced from the UCI Machine Learning Repository.
+The dataset used for this project is sourced from UCI Machine Learning Repository.

 ## Dataset